KuntalDanech/scaleracademy-twitter-backend-java-wiki/Technology-Selections.md

 - We are using Spring Boot with Maven to build it
 - Our preferred choice of Database is MySQL or MariaDB, as they are very popular
 - Logging with SLF4J API and Logback implementation
-- Continuous integration is done using GitHub Actions, Circle CI is used for static analysis on Pull Requests
+- Continuous integration is done using [GitHub Actions](https://github.com/scaleracademy/twitter-backend-java/actions)
-- Lombok is used to reduce boilerplate, but the annotation set we use is limited
+- Lombok is used to reduce boilerplate, but the annotation set we use is [limited](https://github.com/scaleracademy/twitter-backend-java/wiki/Lombok-Configuration)
-- SonarCloud is used for static analysis
+- SonarCloud is used for [static analysis](https://github.com/scaleracademy/twitter-backend-java/wiki/Static-Analysis)